Need a tracking tool which will cope with assessment without levels?

 > Topic level [e.g. Number and Place Value]

 > Overall subject level [e.g. Mathematics]

-All assessments (at statement, topic and subject level) will be date-stamped by the system, so that results can be analysed half-termly, termly or yearly, according to your specification, or indeed attainment viewed at any given date and progress calculated between any two dates.
+- All assessments (at statement, topic and subject level) will be date-stamped by the system, so that results can be analysed half-termly, termly or yearly, according to your specification.

-Built into the assessment scales will be an 'expected score', which will be available for comparison.
-With regard to setting individual pupil targets, we think this can best be done by setting the target as a percentage of the expected total of statements for the year or term, or as an overall best-fit judgement at topic or subject level.
+- Individual pupil targets, can be set as a percentage of the total of statements for the year or term, or as an overall best-fit judgement at topic or subject level.

 If you want further details or to know when you will be able to test the system, please email firstname.lastname@example.org